MAIF/otoroshi/manual/src/main/paradox/topics/kubernetes-gateway-api.md

 The generated route includes:

 - **Frontend**: domains built from effective hostnames + path, with method matching if specified (gRPC routes are locked to POST)
 - **Backend**: targets resolved from backendRefs using Kubernetes Service clusterIPs, with weighted load balancing.
 GRPCRoute targets use HTTP/2.
+When a BackendTLSPolicy targets the service, TLS is enabled with SNI and CA validation.
 - **Plugins**: converted from route filters (header modifiers, redirections, etc.)
 - **Metadata**: `otoroshi-provider: kubernetes-gateway-api`, `gateway-api-kind: HTTPRoute` or `GRPCRoute`, plus `kubernetes-name`, `kubernetes-namespace` for traceability